There’s never been a better time to show up

 And of course, the pandemic forced a hard stop.
 With physical gatherings suspended, brands turned to digital proxies: concerts inside Fortnite, storefronts on Roblox, live streamed product launches.
 Some were clever, but most were forgettable.
 And while many of us remember what life was like pre-pandemic, and continue to gather outside of newly formed digital constructs, there is an entire generation coming up who crave something they’ve only seen and haven’t yet experienced.

-III.
-Never alone but not together
+V. Never alone but not together

 Today’s generations (us included) are formulating their relationships with brands and the world at large through conflicting tensions—each pulling us in a different direction and need-state.